INRIA/scikit-learn-mooc/slides/learning_validation_curves.md

 ???

-With enough data, the train and test errors converge: the model is no longer overfit.
+With enough data, the train and test errors converge: the model no longer overfits.

 ---